Architecture Intermediate 12 min

 Conclusion

-The Shared Kernel provides a robust, type-safe foundation for the entire BlueRobin ecosystem.
-By standardizing BlueRobinId and the base classes for DDD tactical patterns, we ensure that every microservice speaks the same language and adheres to the same structural rules.
+The Shared Kernel has been one of the most valuable investments in this project.
+By standardizing CustomId and the base classes for DDD tactical patterns, I’ve ensured that every service speaks the same language and adheres to the same structural rules.
+When I later added the Finance and Health modules, they immediately inherited all these patterns without reinventing them.